 Edamame Hummus

-Delightful dips with surprising ingredients are somewhat of a specialty for me.
+Delightful dips with surprising ingredients are somewhat of a specialty for me, which is how this Edamame Hummus was born.
 I like to create hummus-like dips for snack boards and platters, replacing the usual garbanzo beans with a variety of vegetables.

 This one is reminiscent of traditional hummus, thanks to the familiar taste of tahini, but it gets a little Popeye-style muscle from baby spinach.
 You can put this together in about 15 minutes for a football watch party, or make it during your weekend meal prep to have as a healthy snack throughout the week.